Visual acuity: Lateral motion

-where $\dot\theta_t$ for lateral motion is generally ≥ 0.0087 rad/s with probable dependence on deviation from the fovia and movement orientation, velocity is in terms of the distance units, and zero distance is straight ahead.
+where $\dot\theta_t$ for lateral motion is generally ≥ 0.0087 rad/s with probable dependence on deviation from the fovea and movement orientation, velocity is in terms of the distance units, and zero distance is straight ahead.
 Far object distances, close set-backs, and low velocities generally lower the salience of lateral motion.
 Detection with close or null set-back can be accomplished through the pure scale changes of looming motion.

 Radial motion

 The motion acuity limit affects radial motion in accordance to its definition, hence the ratio of the velocity v to the radius R must exceed $\dot\theta_t$:

 Radial motion is encountered in clinical and research environments, in dome theaters, and in virtual-reality headsets.